 Regulators have substantial direct knowledge of financial reporting and working relationships with issuers within their jurisdictions.
 In our work with regulators we:

-In support of our shared interest in the efficiency of capital markets, the IFRS Foundation works with various regulator organisations and their members in connection with our standard-setting, implementation support and maintenance activities.
+In support of our shared interest in the efficiency of capital markets, the IFRS Foundation works with various regulator organisations and their members in connection with our standard-setting and activities to support consistent application.

 We have also entered into agreements with some of these organisations.
 Details of those agreements can be found below.